 Lake Tahoe offers an array of cute cabins and luxury vacation homes on both the north and south shore.

 I personally prefer to stay on the north shore in Carnelian Bay or Tahoe City when I visit Lake Tahoe.
-This area is stunning and I love being close to the lake while also having access to the great restaurants in these cute, little mountain towns.
+This area is gorgeous and I love being close to the lake while also having access to all the great restaurants in this area.

 - Location: Carnelian Bay